U-boat: Construction

 In 1939, the ambitious Plan Z was launched.
 It called for the construction of a German navy capable of challenging the Royal Navy.
 The plan included 249 U-boats for a total of 200,000 tons.
-But when World War II broke out only months after the plan was announced, only a handful of the planned U-boats ended up being built.
+But when World War II broke out only months after the plan was announced, only a handful of the planned U-boats were under construction.
 When World War II started, Germany had 56 U-boats commissioned, of which 46 were operational and 22 having sufficient range for Atlantic operations; the other 24 were limited to North Sea operations.

 Developments

 A torpedo is loaded into a U-Boat through a torpedo hatch.

 German U-boat designs of World War II were significant improvements over their World War I equivalents.
 By using new steel alloy and welding instead of riveting, they had stronger hulls and could dive deeper.
 The diving time was improved to thirty seconds for a medium U-boat.
 The power of diesel engines rose, allowing higher speeds while surfaced.
 Range was increased by installing saddle tanks, which were on open to the sea on the bottom in order to balance pressure, with the diesel fuel floating freely atop the seawater.
 A technique was developed for economical cruising where only one of the two diesel engines would be run and would drive the two propeller shafts through a coupling with the two electro engines.

 Another vast improvement was the introduction of new torpedo types for the U-boats: the classic G7a torpedo propelled by compressed air had a much larger warhead than its WWI equivalent, but more important was the introduction of the electric G7e torpedo.
 Though slow with range limitations, it left no telltale bubble wake, making it ideal for daylight attacks.
 During WWI, the Germans had briefly experimented with magnetic pistols and these were further developed now as the standard pistol for torpedoes.
 The classic contact pistol required a torpedo to detonate against the ship's hull, whilst a magnetic torpedo could detonate below a ship, resulting in a much more damaging explosion.
 Thus, it was hoped that one torpedo would suffice to break the back of a ship, and a U-boat could sink many more ships with its supply of torpedoes.
 All U-boats were now also equipped with long- and short-wave transmitters, enabling communications with bases ashore and with other U-boats.
 This allowed for better operational information and guidance.